guillobits/bat-support/README.md

 ## Start the application

+Run `npx nx serve front` to start the development server.
+Happy coding!
-Run `npx nx serve troubleshooting-app` to start the development server.
+Run `npx nx serve back` to start the development server.
 Happy coding!

 ## Build for production